 Outlook: Further possible applications are not restricted to mobile scenarios with a fixed formation (such as in the cargo ship example above).
 The countermeasure can also be applied (i) to fixed and static (i. e., immobile) settings where GPS is used for time synchronization and (ii) to mobile settings with varying formations (e. g., mobile formation of cars, robots, etc.).
-In the latter case, the devices can apply additional ranging techniques to identify their formation and use it in the sanity check with the calculated GPS locations (as long as the ranging techniques are secure [?, 2, 6, 10, 18]).
+In the latter case, the devices can apply additional ranging techniques to identify their formations (as long as the ranging techniques are secure [2,6,10,18,21]).
 We leave the elaboration of these ideas for future work.